lbengzon/Sesh/README.md

 * Select and migrate requested songs to playlist
 * Reorder playlist
 * Invite others to become co-DJs
-* Set request window (time frame to request songs)
+* Set request window (time frame to request songs) ★
 * Set upvote/downvote window
 * Close the party
+* Save playlist and allow it to be viewable in the future ★

 #### Guest Privileges
 * Join a party
 * Search for songs
 * Request songs for the DJ to play
 * Upvote/downvote requested songs
+* View saved playlists from prior parties attended ★

+★ Indicates functionality added from user suggestion.

 #### Storyboard of Sesh Usage:
 * DJ creates a party and determines if it is public or private
 * Guests join party (see thinking point 2 below)